-This house has seen hard personal times, too.
-I start telling Rea that I only want to broach his long-running battle with abdominal cancer if he’s comfortable to do so, when he interjects: “I don’t give a fuck.
+I start telling Rea that I only want to broach his long-running battle with abdominal cancer if he’s comfortable to do so, when he interjects: “I don’t give a f*ck.
 Today, I haven’t got a bad stomach.
 I haven’t got diarrhoea.
 You become conditioned.
 You accept your illness is normality and when you’re not ill, it’s as if you’ve won the lottery.
 Today is fabulous.
 If it was pissing down, it’d still be great.
 And I worried about today.
 Because of not knowing what your body is gonna do, because I haven’t got a pancreas.
 I’m thinking last night, ‘What pills should I take, in case I can’t do this interview because I’m sat on the loo?’”

 Yet there are also fringe benefits, he says.
 “I’ll never forget it: Robert Ahwai [guitarist] came to see me in hospital.
 There had always been this big argument with him about what was blues and what wasn’t.
 And he looked at me and he said, ‘Well, you’ve now got a licence to sing the blues.’

 “Before I was ill,” continues Rea, “I was extremely intolerant.
 I was very aggressive.
 I’d survived this terrible pop thing, so I became mega-paranoid.
 Hard to work for?
 Very.
 Somebody new came into the band just after Road To Hell, and the other lads had T-shirts [with a photo of a smiling Rea] that said, ‘This is what he looks like when he’s happy.’
 Because I was just grumpy all day long.
 Nothing was good enough.”